Would You Hire Harvey Specter to Handle Your Divorce?

 Competence to Handle Family Law

 But I digress.
-Was it a good idea for Harvey to take the case?
+Was it a good idea for Harvey to take a divorce case?
 While I’m not a New York attorney, let’s look at Rule 1.1: Competence, of the ABA’s Model Rules of Professional Conduct, which reads:

 “A lawyer shall provide competent representation to a client.
 Competent representation requires the legal knowledge, skill, thoroughness and preparation reasonably necessary for the representation.”

-The problem is that Harvey, a $1000/hr lawyer, has never practiced family law, doesn’t know the laws, domestic relations judges, nor how to counsel his client about realistic expectations.
+The problem is that Harvey, a $1000/hr lawyer, has never practiced family law, doesn’t know divorce law, domestic relations judges, nor how to counsel his client about realistic expectations.
 Is he smart enough to muddle through it?
-Sure, but does a client really want to pay top dollar for someone to “wing it” in their divorce?
+Sure.
+But does a client really want to pay top dollar for someone to “wing it” in their divorce?

 Divorce Attorneys Are Specialists